Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Related Work

 Our work integrates LLMs into a formally grounded repair pipeline, where generated patches are only accepted if they pass formal verification.
 This hybrid approach combines the generative power of LLMs with the rigour of formal methods, producing both expressive and correct repairs.

 Recent research has explored the application of LLMs to formal verification tasks as well, including work specific to the Dafny programming language.
-LLMs have been used to generate complete Dafny programs~\cite{misu_towards_2024,sun_clover_2024}, synthesize loop invariants and assertions to support program correctness~\cite{loughridge_dafnybench_2024,mugnier_laurel_2024}, and produce auxiliary lemmas that assist verification when Dafny's built-in verifier encounters complex reasoning challenges~\cite{silva_leveraging_2024}.
-These studies demonstrate the growing role of LLMs in enhancing developer productivity in verification-aware environments.
+LLMs have been used to generate complete Dafny programs~\cite{misu_towards_2024,sun_clover_2024}, to synthesize loop invariants and assertions to support program correctness~\cite{loughridge_dafnybench_2024,mugnier_laurel_2024}, and to produce auxiliary lemmas that assist verification when Dafny's built-in verifier encounters complex reasoning challenges~\cite{silva_leveraging_2024}.
+The use of ChatGPT by students to solve formal verification exercises in Dafny has also been studied~\cite{carreira2025DafnyStudentStudy}.
+These works demonstrate the growing role of LLMs in enhancing developer productivity in verification-aware environments.